Indira Gandhi: International reaction

 Gandhi's death was mourned worldwide.
 World leaders condemned the assassination and said her death would leave a 'big emptiness' in international affairs.
-In Moscow, Soviet President Konstantin Chernenko sent condolences stating, "The Soviet people learned with pain and sorrow about the untimely death in a villainous assassination of the glorious daughter of the great Indian people, a fiery fighter for peace and security of peoples and a great friend of the Soviet Union".
-President Ronald Reagan, along with secretary of state George Shultz, visited the Indian Embassy to sign a book of condolences and expressed his 'shock, revulsion, and grief' over the assassination.
+In Moscow, Soviet President Konstantin Chernenko sent condolences, "The Soviet people learned with pain and sorrow about the untimely death in a villainous assassination of the glorious daughter of the great Indian people, a fiery fighter for peace and security of peoples and a great friend of the Soviet Union".
+President Ronald Reagan, along with Secretary of State George Shultz, visited the Indian Embassy to sign a book of condolences and expressed his 'shock, revulsion, and grief' over the assassination.
 42nd vice president of the United States Walter Mondale called Gandhi 'a great leader of a great democracy' and deplored 'this shocking act of violence'.
-Asian, African and European leaders mourned Gandhi as a great champion of democracy and leader of the Non-Aligned Movement expressed its 'deepest grief' and called the killing a 'terrorist' act.
+Asian, African, and European leaders mourned Gandhi as a great champion of democracy and leader of the Non-Aligned Movement expressed its 'deepest grief' and called the killing a 'terrorist' act.
 South Korean President Chun Doo-hwan, said Gandhi's death meant the 'loss of a great leader to the whole world.'
-Yugoslav President Veselin Đuranović, Pakistani President Mohammad Zia ul-Haq, Italian President Sandro Pertini, Pope John Paul II at the Vatican, French President Francois Mitterrand condemned the killing.
-At the United Nations, the General Assembly paused in its work as shocked delegates mourned the death.
-Assembly President Paul Lusaka of Zambia postponed a scheduled debate and hastily organized a memorial meeting.
+Yugoslav President Veselin Đuranović, Pakistani President Mohammad Zia ul-Haq, Italian President Sandro Pertini, Pope John Paul II at the Vatican, and French President François Mitterrand condemned the killing.
+At the United Nations, the General Assembly paused during its work as shocked delegates mourned the death.
+Assembly President Paul Lusaka of Zambia postponed a scheduled debate and hastily organised a memorial meeting.

-Foreign relations
+Foreign policy

 Gandhi is remembered for her ability to effectively promote Indian foreign policy measures.